 Monday 22 July 2019

-I spent the weekend getting sand between my toes on Bayonne Beach, finishing my book and scoping out a route through France.
+I spent the weekend getting sand between my toes on Bayonne Beach, finishing the book I was reading and scoping out a route through France.
 Today, three hours to Condom.

 What can I say?
-It was a long enough drive in the right direction, had an aire and the potential for lots of knob jokes, which I shall uncharacteristically resist!
+It was a good distance in the right direction, had an aire and the potential for lots of knob jokes, which I shall uncharacteristically resist!
 Condom has no responsibility for its name being misappropriated.

 As long ago as 1666, the English Birth Rate Commission (who’d imagine such a thing at that time) attributed a downward fertility rate to use of “condons”, the first documented use of that word (or any similar spelling).
 Other early spellings include “condam” and “quondam”.

 A variety of unproven Latin etymologies have also proposed, apart from condon (receptacle), condamina (house), and cumdum (!) (scabbard or case).
 It has also been speculated to be from the Italian word guantone, derived from guanto, meaning glove.